Shresht7/Configs/README.md

 ### Symlinks

-- [`install.ps1`](Scripts/install.ps1) - Responsible for setting up the entire system by installing various packages and applications
+- [`Install.ps1`](Scripts/Install.ps1) - Responsible for setting up the entire system by installing various packages and applications
-- [`symlink.ps1`](Scripts/symlink.ps1) - Symlinks dotfiles to the correct places
+- [`Symlink.ps1`](Scripts/Symlink.ps1) - Symlinks dotfiles, settings and modules to the right places
-- [`snapshot.ps1`](Scripts/snapshot.ps1) - Takes a snapshot of the installed packages
+- [`Snapshot.ps1`](Scripts/Snapshot.ps1) - Takes a snapshot of the installed packages

 ---